 By Weight: Varies.
 Check Technical Data Sheets for specific ratio.

 By Pumps: The calibrated Entropy Pump Set (sold separately) measures the exact 2:1 ratio by volume with no mess or guessing about correct measurements, so you get a proper cure every time.
-Pumps can be used with the 2:1 Super Sap ONE, CLR, BRT, CPM, and CCR Resin Systems.
+Pumps can be used with the 2:1 High Bio-Based Epoxy Resin (ONE), Clear Laminating Epoxy Resin (CLR), Optically Brightened Laminating Epoxy Resin (BRT), Compression Molding Epoxy Resin (CPM), and Clear Casting Epoxy Resin (CCR) systems.

 Measuring & Mixing Notes: For best results, use a scale to measure the two components by weight (within 5% of the recommended mix ratio).
 Always mix product thoroughly for at least two minutes.
 To ensure complete mixing, scrape all surfaces of the container.